 What is CFD Leverage?

-The leverage determines a trader’s overall market exposure.
-When trading Contracts for Difference (CFDs), positions can be opened for a fraction of their value because of the leverage.
-Essentially, the broker lends the trader money so that the latter can open bigger-sized positions.
-The leverage multiplies the profits a trader generates from winning positions but also the losses incurred from failed trades.
+Leverage determines a trader’s overall market exposure.
+When trading Contracts for Difference (CFDs), positions can be opened for a fraction of their value because of leverage.
+Essentially, the broker lends the trader money, allowing them to open larger positions.
+Leverage multiplies the profits a trader generates from winning positions, but also the losses incurred from failed trades.

 Research